gifale95/eeg_motor_imagery_decoding/README.md

 ## EEG motor imagery datasets
 Here two publicly available EEG BCI datasets are decoded: **5F** and **HaLT**.
-For the decoding analysis, the 19-EEG-channels signal is standardized, downsampled to 100Hz, and 150 trials are selected for each motor imagery condition.
-Each trial is epoched in the range [-250ms 1000ms] relative to onset.
+For the decoding analysis, the 19-EEG-channels signal is standardized, downsampled to 100Hz, and each trial is epoched in the range [-250ms 1000ms] relative to onset.
 The data along with the accompanying paper can be found at [(Kaya et al., 2018)][kaya].

 #### 5F dataset